 Teens and young adults can hear about drug and alcohol abuse on TV, radio, news, online, in movies and even at school.
-It is most likely for someone to start trying drugs during their teenage years, and starting drug or alcohol use as a teen can lead to drug or alcohol addiction and other health problems when they grow up.
+A person is most likely to start trying drugs during their teenage years.
+Starting drug or alcohol use as a teen can lead to drug or alcohol addiction and other health problems when they grow up.

+- Set a good example for your teen.
 Even if you don’t think so, teens look up to their parents.
-Show them how you handle stressful situations and difficult people so they can learn how to handle these situations also.
+Show them how you handle stressful situations and difficult people, so they can learn how to handle these situations as well.